Christmas is just around the corner, and it’s time to get your online shop ready for the most wonderful – and lucrative – time of the year.

 Your photography is another important element.
 You might want to take new festive pictures of your winter products or possibly just move the ones you have to a more prominent position on the homepage.
 You might even add simple festive elements in editing, like doodled snowflakes or ribbon wrapping.

-As another example, luxury tanning brand Bellamianta updated their homepage with new imagery to highlight their Christmas gift sets and added some festive sparkles, too.
+Take, for example, luxury tanning brand Bellamianta.
+The team here updated their homepage with new imagery to highlight their Christmas gift sets and added some festive sparkles, too.

 Last call for orders